Lesson video

 The reason why this sector is more challenging than the previous two is because you cannot fit a multiple of these sectors to create one full circle.

-Before we looked at four-quarter-circles made one full circle, three-thirds of a circle made one full circle, but you cannot put together 2, 3, 4, 5, or however many integer number of these sectors to create one full circle and so there must be an extra step involved to make it possible.
+Before we looked at four quarter-circles made one full circle, three thirds of a circle made one full circle, but you cannot put together two, three, four, five, or however many integer number of these sectors to create one full circle.

 As with before, if a quarter-circle is going to be 9 pi, then a full circle is going to be four lots of that at 9 pi four times for a total area of the full circle of 36 pi.

-Okay, onto a check.
+Okay, on to a check.

 Each of these four sectors has the same area of 18 pi.

-Pause now to have a look at all four sectors, all four calculations and match them with the four answers.
+Pause now to have a look at all four sectors, all four calculations, and match them with the four answers.

-Sector two is C and E.
+Sector 2 is C and E.

-Sector three is A and F, and sector four is D and G.
+And sector 4 is D and G.

 This demonstration will be finding the radius when given the area.

-It is very helpful to write down the formula, area equals pi times r-squared for any question involving the area.
+It is very helpful to write down the formula area equals pi times r squared for any question involving the area.

 In this particular question, we are given the area is 254.